Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 - **Relentless Ferocity**

-    While :fontawesome-solid-hand-fist: **Raging**, you can use an :material-circle: **Action** to give restore your Hit Points by :material-hospital-box: 1d12 + your Constitution modifier.
+    While :fontawesome-solid-hand-fist: **Raging**, you can use an :material-circle: **Action** to  restore your Hit Points by :material-hospital-box: 1d12 + your Constitution modifier.
 This can only be used once per **Rage**.

 ### Totemic Spirit: Vulture